 However, the sales channels have different structures and the product information needed in sales, not at least self-service sales as in ecommerce, are as Venus and Mars.

 Online fashion sales are driven by nice images – nice clothes on nice models.
 The information communicated is often fluffy with only sparse hard facts on data like fabrics, composition, certificates, origin.
 Many sales channel nodes only deal with fashion.

 Selling work clothes, including doing it on the emerging online channels, does include images.
 But they should be strict to presenting the product as is.
 There is a huge demand for complete and stringent product information.

 Work clothes are often sold in conjunction with very different products as for example building materials, where the requirements for product information attributes are not the same.
 Work clothes comes, as fashion, in variants in sizes and colors.
 This is not so often used, or used quite differently, when selling for example building materials.

 At Product Data Lake we offer a product information sharing environments for manufacturers of work clothes and their merchants who may have a lot of other products in range with different product information requirements.
 We call it Product Data Syndication Freedom.

 Building materials is a very diverse product group.
 Even within a manufacturing enterprise there may be considerable variances in what kind of product information you need for different product groups.
 If production is taking place on plants around the world, then local demands and cultural differences is another source of diversity in how product information is handled.

-In many cases building materials are not sold directly to end users, but are forwarded in the supply chain to re-sellers being distributors/wholesalers, merchants and marketplaces.
+In many cases building materials are not sold directly to end users, but are forwarded in the supply chain to re-sellers being distributors/wholesalers, merchants/dealers and marketplaces.
 These trading partners each have their range of products and specific requirements for product information which makes it very hard for the manufacturer to prepare product information that fits all.

 The IT enabled discipline aimed at solving such challenges is called product data syndication.
 There are namely these three kinds of product data syndication relevant to manufacturers: